Simone Biles says team doctor abused her

 Dozens of victims expected to speak

 Nassar faces sentencing on Tuesday in Michigan state court after pleading guilty in November to seven counts of criminal sexual conduct.
+He faces additional sentencing later this month on three counts of criminal sexual assault involving victims in a neighboring county.

 He worked at Michigan State University from 1997 to 2016 as an associate professor, and he served as the gymnastics and women's crew team physician.
 In his plea, Nassar admitted to sexually abusing patients under the guise of providing medically necessary treatment in instances as far back as 1998, some of which involved girls under 13.